 Growing up, I had a cousin.
 She was almost exactly six months older than me.
 My baby photo album holds several pictures of the two of us together, me a helpless baby, her an infant who could already sit up by herself.
 I’m always touched by those photos.
 Not just because they make me think of the cousin I lost when we were both 19, but also because they represent how fast a baby grows up, and how soon the “older” baby can be of help and entertainment for the younger one, and how adorable it is to see that.

 Many painters were aware of this cuteness factor too.
 Especially in the Renaissance, the concept of a one-year-old John playing with or helping a six-month-old Jesus in Madonna and Child paintings became an extremely popular subject, starting with Leonardo da Vinci.
-In particular, Raphael painted several variations on this theme, including the Alba Madonna, La belle jardinière, Aldobrandini Madonna, Madonna della seggiola, and the Madonna dell’Impannata.
+Raphael in particular painted several variations on this theme, including the Alba Madonna, La belle jardinière, Aldobrandini Madonna, Madonna della seggiola, and the Madonna dell’Impannata.
 The tradition continued well into the 17th century, see this beautiful example from 1658 by Francisco de Zurbarán in the San Diego Museum of Art:

-To reconstruct the original Weimar version of this cantata 186a, for the third Sunday of Advent, we would have to eliminate all the recitatives Bach added in 1723 as well as both chorales, superimpose different texts on some of the arias, and select alternative music for the original closing chorale.
-For the music, I did this in a new playlist on Spotify.
-To imagine the original texts with this music, and learn why I selected this closing chorale, please keep reading.
-All Salomo Franck’s 1716 texts are included below.
+To reconstruct the original 1716 Weimar Advent version, or Cantata 186a, one would have to eliminate all the recitatives Bach added in 1723 as well as both chorales, superimpose different texts on some of the arias, and select alternative music for the original closing chorale.
+There have been a few performances of these kind of reconstructions, but unfortunately there are no recordings of those.